๐ŸPrinciples of Physics I

 Mechanical Energy (Total)

-• Work by non-conservative forces equals the change in mechanical energy: Wnc=ΔEmechW_{nc} = \Delta E_{mech}—this is how you handle friction
+• Work by non-conservative forces equals the change in mechanical energy: Wnc=ฮ”EmechW_{nc} = \Delta E_{mech}.
+This is exactly how you handle friction in energy problems.
+If friction does โˆ’10ย J-10 \text{ J} of work, the system's mechanical energy decreases by 10ย J10 \text{ J} (that energy becomes thermal).

-Compare: Kinetic vs. Potential Energy—kinetic energy represents energy in use (motion), while potential energy represents energy in storage (position or configuration).
+Compare: Kinetic vs. Potential Energy: kinetic energy represents energy in use (motion), while potential energy represents energy in storage (position or configuration).
 Every energy conservation problem involves tracking exchanges between these two forms.

 ConceptBest Examples